johnwargo/random-errors-11ty/src/posts/2020/2020-03-29-unexpected-token.md

 ---
-  layout: post
+tag: post
 title: Unexpected token '='
-  tags: [iOS, macOS]
 categories: [Ionic Framework]
-  comments: true
+date: 2020-03-29
 ---

 In a web app I've been working on, when I ran the application on an iOS device or Safari on macOS, A configuration panel built into the application didn't do anything when I tapped on the Gear icon to open it.
 When I looked at the console, I saw the following error: